 A week later Roger is taking the bins out at home.
 He walks down the path and starts to hear rustling in the buses.
 Roger thinks back to his experience last week and starts to worry again.
 Again he loses his breath and his heart starts to pound.
 After this Roger refuses to take out the bins again.

-This can be understood within a CBT formulation as follows:
+This can be understood within a Cognitive Behavioural Therapy framework as follows:

-Predisposing factor: Unclear.
-Perhaps Roger has a family member with similar difficulties or has utilized substances or stimulants.
+Predisposing factor: Perhaps Roger has a family member with similar difficulties or has utilised substances or stimulants.